Skip to content

 User Guide

-Books is a self-hosted book management system.
-It ingests ebook files, enriches their metadata from Google Books and Hardcover, organizes them into a structured library, serves them to e-readers via an OPDS catalog, and syncs your reading progress with KoReader.
-Everything runs on your own hardware -- no cloud accounts required beyond optional API keys for metadata enrichment.
+Libris is a self-hosted book management system.
+It ingests EPUB files, enriches their metadata from Hardcover, organizes them into a structured library, serves them to e-readers via an OPDS catalog, and syncs your reading progress with KoReader.
+Everything runs on your own hardware -- no cloud accounts required beyond an optional Hardcover API token for metadata enrichment.

 This guide walks through every part of the app, from first login to tracking your reading stats.